AriFordsham/GHCWiki/data-parallel/work-plan.md

 Category: *Infrastructure* (fiddling with GHC's build system and similar infrastructure):

-- **Template Haskell:** Arrange for package DPH to be build in stage2, so that we can use TH to generate library boilerplate & rewrite the library to generate the boilerplate that's currently hardcoded.
+- **Template Haskell:** Rewrite the library to generate the boilerplate that's currently hardcoded.

 ---